Managing Shift Work Sleep Disorder: Strategies for Better Sleep

-They often choose shift work due to the pay differential or because they are enrolled in school.
-The challenges of providing for young children and alternating those responsibilities with another caregiver may also require work during the evening.
+Many prefer shift work for its higher pay or because of school enrollment.
+However, caring for young children and alternating responsibilities with another caregiver may also require evening work.

 While shift workers may deliver packages late at night or serve food in the early morning to pay their bills, they can experience shift work sleep disorder.